 Add/drops will be charged in accordance with the following schedules as long as the drop does not result in a full withdrawal from courses for the term.
-Students who drop to zero credits are considered to have withdrawn from New York Institute of Technology and are subject to tuition charges in accordance with the Withdrawal/Dismissal Refund Policy.
+Students who drop to zero credits are considered to have withdrawn from New York Institute of Technology and are subject to tuition charges in accordance with the Withdrawal/Dismissal Tuition Adjustment/Refund Policy.

-For financial liability, please refer to the this Add/Drop Refund Policy as follows:
+For financial liability, please refer to the Add/Drop Tuition Adjustment/Refund Policy as follows: